 How can I stop my house sale falling through?

 A large proportion of collapsed property sales will, unfortunately, be completely beyond the control of the home seller.
 However, there are some steps you can take to reduce the risk of your sale falling through.

 Ensure your buyers are serious and in a proceedable position

 A proactive estate agent should gather in-depth information from any prospective buyers.
-This should include information about their personal circumstances and their reason for moving, whether they’re in a property chain and whether they have an Agreement in Principle from a mortgage lender.
+This should include details about their personal circumstances and their reason for moving.
+Your estate agent should also find out whether they’re in a property chain and whether they have an Agreement in Principle from a mortgage lender.
 This information will show you whether they are serious buyers, how motivated they are to move and whether they have the finances in place to be able to progress the sale.
-If your estate agent is not gathering this information for you, ensure you ask them to do so as it will enable you to go into the sales process well-prepared and help you choose between buyers if you receive multiple offers.
+If your estate agent is not gathering this information for you, ensure you ask them to do.
+It will enable you to go into the sales process well-prepared and help you choose between buyers if you receive multiple offers.

 Minimise the length of your property chain